 Throughout the growing season, you can harvest as much as half of the leaves without harming the roots.
-Roots are best when they are between one and one half inch and three inches in diameter.
+Roots are best when they are between one and one-half inches and three inches in diameter.
 Beets begin to deteriorate once they have reached maturity.
 To prevent damage to beets, pull beets by hand rather than digging.
-Shake off soil and twist off leaves (do not cut off), leaving an inch or two of stem so that the roots don't bleed.
+Shake off the soil and twist off leaves (do not cut off), leaving an inch or two of the stem so that the roots don't bleed.

-You can keep beets up to six months by layering undamaged roots between peat or sand and keep in cool dark location.
+You can keep beets for up to six months by layering undamaged roots between peat or sand and keeping them in a cool dark location.
 Beets may also be canned or frozen.